Australian Computer Society (ACS) Process & Charges

 • Any private or commercial translator

-• The documents awarding institution
+• The documents of the awarding institution

 It should be easier for ACS to contact the respective translator in case of any query.